Sam-Tuna/random_stuff/README.md

 # random_stuff
-Random small programs i wrote for various reasons and want to keep track of
+Random small programs i wrote for various reasons and want to keep track of, mostly related to bioinformatics.

 ### faixa.R
 Small R program that calculates enzimatic parameters of a luciferase with substrate inhibition using non linear least squares.
 The input is an excel tables with light emission per time.
 This is very specific program for the experiments that I did, and it's not meant to be a general enzimatic parameter calculator.